tomstorey/c1600re/README.md

 Flash is located at 0x08000000, and uses CS4/.

-The total address space mapped to CS4/ is 32Mbyte, with the Flash card visible in the first half, and some information about the card itself visible from address 0x09000000 and repeating every 4Kbyte.
+The total address space mapped to CS4/ is 32Mbyte, with the Flash card contents visible from 0x08000000, and the Card Information Structure visible from 0x09000000.

 During boot, the boot ROM makes mention of initialising a "PCMCIA controller".
 This is contained within one of the Altera CPLDs, and attempting to read from the flash memory range before the controller has been initialised will result in a bus error exception.

 Once again it seems that there may be some kind of proprietary pinout being used on the flash card.
 Comparing some signals like chip enables, data lines etc do not produce activity when you would expect to see it.
 I dont know how important it is to know the pinout, except to be aware that a standard PCMCIA memory card may not work in a Cisco router.

-There are 4 byte sized registers associated with the PCMCIA controller, and based on initial experiments I have determined likely functions for some of the bits within:
+There are 4 byte sized registers associated with the PCMCIA controller, and based on initial experiments I have determined functions for some of the bits within (please note, the following are still somewhat of a work in progress):

 **Socket Power Control Register 0x0D030000**
 <table>